CB 2 passes vote of no confidence in Ardila

-Community Board 2 on Thursday took a vote of no confidence in Assemblymember Juan Ardila (D-Maspeth), passing the motion 34-1 in light of allegations that the lawmaker sexually assaulted two women in 2015.
+Community Board 2 last Thursday took a vote of no confidence in Assemblymember Juan Ardila (D-Maspeth), passing the motion 34-1 in light of allegations that the lawmaker sexually assaulted two women in 2015.

 “In response to accusations of sexual assault which came out after his election, Assemblymember Juan Ardila has released non-specific public statements apologizing for ‘past behavior,’” the resolution reads.
 “His constituents deserve to know the truth.”